 How Dilation Affects Your Vision

 The drops your doctor uses usually last for 4-6 hours, or sometimes longer.
 That means your pupils stay wide open and can’t block out light in bright areas as they usually would.
 That causes glare and makes your vision blurry.
-If you decide to drive before the drops have worn off, you won’t be able to see things as clearly as usual.
+If you decide to drive before the drops have worn off, you won’t be able to see things as clearly as usual, and it will seem much brighter than normal, especially outside in the sunlight.

 Should You Drive?